businho/django-cache-mock/README.md

 Also, it is possible to install with the backends you want.

-For `mockcache`, it installs a fork of the original package because it doesn´t work for new versions of Python.
+For `mockcache`, it installs [`mockcache3`](https://pypi.org/project/mockcache3/), a fork from original package because it doesn´t work for new versions of Python.

 ```shell
 $ pip install django-cache-mock[mockcache]